Athlmyn/NewSource/README.md

 - **Portfolio Management:** Allows the management of multiple assets, capital allocation, and portfolio rebalancing, offering a holistic view of portfolio performance over time.

-# Stock Analysis and Backtesting Tool

-## Features

-- **Variety of Trading Strategies:** Supports a range of trading strategies including Moving Average Crossover, RSI Overbought/Oversold, and allows for the easy integration of custom strategies.
-- **Interactive Visualization:** Offers interactive and intuitive visualizations of stock data and trading signals, aiding in better analysis and decision-making.
-- **Backtesting Engine:** Features a powerful backtesting engine that simulates trading based on strategy signals, providing insights into potential performance and profitability.
-- **Real-Time Data Analysis:** Integrates real-time data, enabling users to analyze and test trading strategies with the most current market information.
-- **Portfolio Management:** Allows the management of multiple assets, capital allocation, and portfolio rebalancing, offering a holistic view of portfolio performance over time.

 ## Usage

 ### Running the Tool